MAURI FRIENDS!

 • Can you identify any of the flowers?

-• Using the provided templates of the fangipani flowersand the Visual Arts materials available to you, make informed decisions about how you colour the flowers.
+• Using the provided templates of the frangipani flowersand the Visual Arts materials available to you, make informed decisions about how you colour the flowers.
 Or you may like to use other Visual Arts processes to make representations of frangipani flowers.

 Once completed: